turkich24/gmail-validator/README.md

 # gmail-validator
-this cod help for valid all database (emails) with py
+this cod help for valid all emails from (@gmail.com) with open python code